codecheckers/codecheckers.github.io/index.md

 The F1000 blog also features the article with a little Q&A: [https://blog.f1000.com/2021/09/27/codecheck](https://blog.f1000.com/2021/09/27/codecheck).
 Thanks [Jessica](https://blog.f1000.com/author/jessicatruschel/) for making that happen!

+## 2021-04 | CODECHECK @ ITC

+CODECHECK supporter [Markus Konkol](https://twitter.com/MarkusKonkol) has built a CODECHECK process for all researchers at the University of Twente's Faculty of Geo-Information Science and Earth Observation ([ITC](https://www.itc.nl)).
+He offers his expertise to codecheck manuscripts and underlying source code and data before submission or preprint publication, so even if the information is still not publicly shared.
+His reports will then go public on Zenodo when the paper comes out, just like a regular CODECHECK, and can support the article's claims.
+If timed right, authors can even link to the certificate before submission.
+_This is a great service for ITC researchers and their reviewers and readers!_

+Learn more at **<https://www.itc.nl/research/open-science/codecheck/>** and see an example at <https://doi.org/10.5281/zenodo.5106408>.

 ## 2021-03 | F1000Research preprint